TPS Summer Camp – Paintball, Confidence Course, Climbing Wall, Campfires + More!

 Graduating senior student?

-TPS Summer Camp 2023 is June 4-10 at Miracle Mountain Ranch in rural Pennsylvania.
+TPS Family Camp 2023 is June 4-10 at Miracle Mountain Ranch in rural Pennsylvania.
 Spend a week with TPS friends doing activities like paintballing, craft shop, confidence course, archery, team sports, horseback trail rides, team games, rock climbing wall, sporting clays (shooting), horsemanship lessons, and more!

 Meet TPS teachers and staff.
 Parents are welcome to come and relax or participate in select camp activities, and there is optional programming just for parents.
 There is also some family housing available for those who want to bring younger kids.
 At the end of camp, everyone is invited to the TPS Graduation ceremony.